bostonbachexchange/project_4_Client/README.md

 * As a user, I want to be able to change my user password
 * As a user, I want to be able to sign out of my user account
 * As a user, I want to be able to view my user information
-* As a user, I want to see all music/hymns
+* As a user, I want to see all songs/hymns
 * As a user, I want to be able to select ONE hymn/repertoire piece and view it by itself
+* As a user, I want to add/delete my song list
 * As a user, I want to be see message board post and to select ONE post and view it by itself

 ## STRETCH GOALS…